amaksymiuk/Scribus2html/README.md

 ## Usage

-Get both files `img2jpg.php` and `Scribus2html.php` to your local system, give the latter executable permission.
+Get files `img2jpg.php`, `Scribus2html.ini`, and `Scribus2html.php` to your
+local system, give the latter executable permission.
 Maybe you will also need to adjust first line of `Scribus2html.php` with correct path to PHP interpreter, however the default `#!/usr/bin/php` should be fine for most Linux distributions.
 Run terminal, change dir to the location of both scripts, and execute the command:

 ```
 ./Scribus2html.php path/to/your_scribus_file.sla